 The 2025 GLOBAL VISION AWARD

-will be presented to
+was presented to

 David M. Beasley